Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 A millennium of landscape design has created one of China’s most idyllic visions—West Lake, where wooded hills, colorful pagodas and placid waters lure you to breathe in its serenity, and Lingyin Temple (the Temple of the Soul’s Retreat), one of China’s oldest Buddhist shrines, adds to your soul-soothing pleasure.
 Come nightfall, the lake becomes the stage for an open-air show of light, dance and music.

-After days of iconic sites and timeless Chinese landscapes, Shanghai and its futuristic skyline can be something of a shock to the system.
-Yet beyond the building boom and the avant-garde architecture, you can still find traces of Shanghai’s colorful and fascinating colonial-era history.
-Enjoy a taste of both old and new today, including the city’s famous delicacy, dim sum.
 Today you’ll head to Shanghai, China’s largest city.
 An international economic hub, it has drawn entrepreneurs from all over the world for 150 years.
-But while Shanghai may be the “city of the future,” you can still find remnants of its history in Old Town and the area known as the Concessions, which were controlled by European interests in the 19th century.
+While Shanghai may be the “city of the future,” you can still find remnants of its history in Old Town and the area known as the Concessions, which was controlled by European interests in the 19th century.

 Featured Excursion: Glamour, skyscrapers, art deco gems and famous dim sum